bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-As we reach the end of this course, it&apos;'s going to be time for you to make your final project and share the things that you&apos;'ve learned with your fellow peers.
+As we reach the end of this course, it&apos;s going to be time for you to make your final project and share the things that you&apos;ve learned with your fellow peers.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->